fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_geography.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Advanced Search
+# Spending by Geography [/api/v2/search/spending_by_geography/]

-These endpoints support the advanced search page and allow for complex filtering for specific subsets of spending data.
+This endpoint supports the advanced search page and allow for complex filtering for specific subsets of spending data.

-## Spending by Geography [/api/v2/search/spending_by_geography/]
+## List aggregated obligation amounts [POST /api/v2/search/spending_by_geography/]

 This endpoint takes award filters, and returns aggregated obligation amounts in different geographic areas.

-### Spending by Geography [POST]

 + Request (application/json)
     + Attributes (object)